KJ-GM/KJ-GM/README.md

 # Hi there, I am Karam 👋

 > About me
-- 🔭 I’m currently working on KJA-Tsx Start-Up
+- 🔭 I’m currently working on KJA App
 - 🌱 I’m currently learning advanced mobile development
 - 👯 I’m looking to collaborate on react native projects
 - 💬 Ask me about react and reactNative